Bapsfontein

-During first half of 2004 various sinkholes appeared, as a result of too much groundwater being pumped out by vegetable farmers in the area.
+During the first half of 2004 various sinkholes appeared, as a result of too much groundwater being pumped out by vegetable farmers in the area.

 Found in the area are approximated 19 sinkholes.
 The soil is dolomitic and high in lime, which makes it very fertile for crop farming.
-There are many horse owners in the area as there are many outrides and trails to explore.
+There are many horse owners in the area and there are many outrides and trails to explore.